 Kysa Nygreen’s research and teaching address topics of race, class, and culture in education; urban schooling; critical and anti-racist pedagogies; participatory action research; and educational ethnography.

 Laura Valdiviezo’s interest is in re-conceptualizing and reforming schools as loci of change for social justice.
-Her work examines the role educators play as political actors able to inform both policy and teacher education.
-She is also interested in the education of teachers as researchers using inquiry-based practice for the advancement of teaching theory and pedagogy.
+Her work examines the role educators and youth play as political actors able to inform both policy and teacher education.
+She is also interested in the education of teachers and youth as researchers using inquiry-based practice for the advancement of teaching theory and pedagogy towards equity and anti-racist education.

 Ruth-Ellen Verock is a senior lecturer in the department of Teacher Education & Curriculum Studies.